Geoffrey Gratwick: Career

-In 2012, Geoff won a hotly contested race and beat an incumbent Republican to become State Senator.
-In the Legislature he has served on the Insurance and Financial Services Committee (chair: 2012- 2014), the Environmental and the Natural Resources Committee, and Government Oversight Committee.
+In 2012, Gratwick won a hotly-contested race for a seat in the Maine Senate.
+In the Legislature, he served on the Insurance and Financial Services Committee, Environmental and the Natural Resources Committee, and Government Oversight Committee.
 In 2017, he was appointed to the Opioid Task Force.
-In late 2017, he was the driving force behind the formation of the Health Care Task Force which has been charged with determining how to make health care in Maine universal, affordable, accessible and of high quality.
+In late-2017, he was the driving force behind the formation of the Health Care Task Force.